 Invention and Innovation: Students today are growing up amidst a proliferation of new technologies.
 This series offers news stories on the latest in scientific innovations, from wet suits inspired by sea otters to tiny robots that work in teams.
 This series is made possible with generous support from the Lemelson Foundation.

 Analyze This: This series explores science through data, graphs, visualizations and more.
 Students are asked to interpret a visualization — and sometimes graph the original data.
 The series is intended to provide teachers with an easy-to-use tool for classroom learning about data interpretation.

-Technically Fiction: These stories look into the science behind fiction, from Harry Potter to bigfoot to what it would take to make an elephant fly.
+Technically Fiction: These stories look into the science behind fiction, from Harry Potter and bigfoot to what it would take to make an elephant fly.

 Readability level: Each article includes a readability score, indicated by a Flesch-Kincaid grade-level score of 6.0 to 9.0, which corresponds roughly to grade/year in school.
 You can also search for stories within a specified readability range.

-Classroom questions: Each feature-length article contains a link to a series of classroom questions.
+Classroom/discussion questions: Each feature-length article contains a link to a series of classroom questions.
 Beginning in the fall of 2020, some news stories will have questions, too.
 The questions are broken into groups to be answered before, during and after reading to enhance reading comprehension.
 Some questions also can be used to stimulate classroom discussions.
 You can easily find these questions by searching for a topic plus “questions.”

 Word find: Each feature-length article and entry from the Let’s Learn About series contains a word find puzzle, incorporating Power Words used within the article.